CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice warning%}}

     This step deletes all Quagga configuration files.
-Ensure to back up your configuration.
+Please ensure you back up your configuration.

     {{%/notice%}}

     {{%notice warning%}}

-    Do *not* reinstall the `quagga` and `quagga-compat` packages after you remove them, as configuration issues might occur.
+    Cumulus Networks does not recommend reinstalling the `quagga` and `quagga-compat` packages once they have been removed.
+While they can be reinstalled to continue migration iterations, limited testing has taken place, and configuration issues may occur.

     {{%/notice%}}